mgueury/oke_mysql_java_101/README.md

   - VCN: oke-vcn-quick-oke-cluster-xxxx
   - Subnet: oke-nodesubnet-quick-oke-cluster-xxxx-regional
   - Click create
-- Wait that the MySQL is created and note the IP address: ex: 10.1.1.237
+- Wait that the MySQL is created and note the Private IP address: ex: 10.1.1.237

-- Start the cloud console and try to connect to it via a kubernetes mysql-client
+To forward the port 3306 on your development machine/console, there is no feature yet for this in Kubernetes.
+Here is a work-around:

 ```
-kubectl run -it --rm --image=mysql --restart=Never mysql-client -- mysql -h10.1.1.237 -uroot -pWelcome1!
+kubectl run --restart=Never --image=alpine/socat mysql-jump-server -- -d -d tcp-listen:3306,fork,reuseaddr tcp-connect:10.1.1.237:3306
-# Press enter to see the prompt
+kubectl wait --for=condition=Ready pod/mysql-jump-server
+kubectl port-forward pod/mysql-jump-server 3306:3306 &
+mysql -h127.0.0.1 -uroot -pWelcome1!
 exit
 ```
 Note the command to connect to the database (##1##)

 #### B. Install MySQL in Kubernetes